bnb-chain/greenfield/docs/core-concept/storage-metadata-models.md

   string owner;
   // bucket_name is a globally unique name of bucket string bucket_name;
-  // is_public define the highest permissions for bucket.
-When the bucket is public, everyone can get the object in it. bool is_public;
+  // visibility defines the highest permissions for bucket.
+When a bucket is public, everyone can get the object under it.
+  VisibilityType visibility;
   // id is the unique identification for bucket. string id;
   // source_type define the source of the bucket